In the Kitch

 • Preheat oven to 375°F.

-• Place the plum halves in a bowl and chop them (we just want to create an uneven and moist texture).
-Place the plum pieces in a non-stick pan over medium heat.
-Add the water, brown sugar and cinnamon and cook until soft (about 5 minutes).
+• Place the plum pieces in a large, non-stick pan over medium heat.
+Add the water, brown sugar and cinnamon and cook until slightly softened (about 5 minutes).

 10 black plums, ¼ cup water, 2 tablespoons brown sugar, 1 tablespoon cinnamon